 Anil Biswas’s best-known compositions are among the most effective film adaptations of theatrical music with 12 piece orchestras and full-blooded choral effects.
 In fact, Anil Biswas’s contribution to film music is multi-faceted.
 Beyond all the musical masterpieces that Anilda composed, he was also responsible for being the man behind such voices as Surendranath, Parul Ghosh (his sister married to renowned flutist Pannalal Ghosh), Sitara Devi, Mukesh, Talat Mahmood besides monitoring Lata Mangeshkar’s early career.
-It was Anilda who taught Lata and other singers the techniques of breath control while singing and putting emphasis on syllables that came on the beat of the song.
-It was Biswas, who, not only gave Mukesh his first successful song, Dil Jalta Hai from Pehli Nazar (1945), but also encouraged him to come out of being a KL Saigal clone.
+It was Anilda who taught Lata and other singers the techniques of breath control.
+It was also Anilda, who, not only gave Mukesh his first successful song, Dil Jalta Hai from Pehli Nazar (1945), but also encouraged him to come out of being a KL Saigal clone.

 And it was Anil Biswas, who insisted that Talat Mahmood keep the tremor in his voice, which other composers saw as a flaw.
 As it was, it was this quiver in his voice that made Talat the unique singer he was, particularly for soft romantic numbers, and Biswas was right in asking him to go along with it.
 This is best illustrated in two outstanding songs among others that he sang under Anilda’s Baton – Ae Dil Mujhe Aisi Jagah Le Chal (Arzoo (1950)) and Seene Mein Sulagten Hain Armaan with Lata from Tarana (1951), both times his voice going ever so smoothly on Dilip Kumar.
 It is also said that Biswas responsible for the basic structure of film songs that we know it today and was a pioneer in using the counter melody and the use of Raag Mala in his compositions.